 Elementary school is when kids first begin to learn how to learn.
 Kids start using search engines quite early on, making elementary school the perfect time to teach research skills that become a foundation for a lifetime of learning.

-The base skill for all schoolchildren is the ability to sift Web pages for relevance and accuracy.
+The base skill for all schoolchildren is the ability to sift content for relevance and accuracy.
 Here are five ways teachers can help improve this skill in elementary-age children.

 What exactly must be researched?
 It’s very easy to get lost if children do not know precisely what they are looking for.
 In elementary school the subjects may be relatively simple, but they still must be defined accurately to aid in the search.

 Teachers should talk with students about what they will be looking for and how to get specific results.
 The more specific they can get, the easier it will be to come up with search terms.

 Elementary school students may not fully grasp the concept of keywords, so they’ll need to be instructed in this foundational aspect of search technology.
 Search engines perform well only if correct keywords are used, and students need to learn how to come up with those words to get the results they need.